 Another actor “was paid 2,000 yuan (about $300) to fly, along with a couple of Russian models, to a small city in the central province of Henan where he delivered a speech for the grand opening ceremony of a jewelry store there.”

 Bottom line, being a foreign actor in China is a good way to make some extra cash while learning all about a new country.
 If you can put aside your moral scruples, then the work may also prove to be interesting as well.

-Jobs include sound engineering, stage hands, lighting technicians, and more.
-But more likely than not, you’ll start out your roadie career moving equipment; the bottom of the roadie totem pole but you make money traveling.
+But more likely than not, you’ll start out your roadie career moving equipment.
+This role is the bottom of the roadie totem pole but you make money traveling.